skylarstein/pi-weather-station/README.md

 Node.js spends so much of its time running inside virtualized instances, I figured it'd be fun to let it have its very own Raspberry Pi for an opportunity to talk directly to some hardware sensors: GPS, luminosity, ambient temperature, ambient humidity, and barometric pressure.
 Includes some fun stuff like calculating the local timezone offset and sunrise/sunset times at the reported GPS location, as well as support for publishing data to "the cloud" for real-time and historical data reporting.

 A super basic front-end is served out of the /public directory with a few gauge controls for temperature, humidity, barometric pressure, and lux, as well as a map to display the current location.
-Raw data is included from all sensors.

 Next on the list, maybe a piezo buzzer for a startup sound, an LED for a heartbeat, perhaps an integrated display or LCD.
 I imagine I'll just keep adding sensors/devices until I run out of room on the prototype board.
 Also, since the device knows its location, local weather forecasts could be queried from one of several sources.